Jeffrey-Sardina/The-Arcanum/README.md

 ## Finding your Camera ID
-If you have multiple webcams and want to choose which one to use, see here: https://stackoverflow.com/questions/57577445/list-available-cameras-opencv-python
+If you have multiple webcams and want to choose which one to use, run `python find_camera.py` (and make sure your webcam is connected!)

+For more information on loading webcams and possible issues, see here: https://stackoverflow.com/questions/57577445/list-available-cameras-opencv-python

 ## Requirements and Install
 You'll need to run `pip install -r requirements.txt'`.
 It's recommended you do this in a conda environment; i.e. `conda create -n arcanum python=3.7`.
 You can then use that environment via `conda activate arcanum`.
 Info on how to set up Miniconda is here: https://docs.anaconda.com/miniconda/install/